level12/pals/readme.rst

 Do not confuse this type of locking with table or row locking in PostgreSQL.
 It's not the same thing.

-Distributed application level locking can be implimented by using Redis, memcache, ZeroMQ and others.
+Distributed application level locking can be implemented by using Redis, Memcache, ZeroMQ and others.
 But for those who are already using PostgreSQL, setup & management of another service is unnecessary.